 - Principal Investigator on three research tasks

-- Technical Lead (national) for DOE-NE Reactor Materials Cross-Cut, 8/09 to present:
+- Technical Lead (national) for DOE-NE Reactor Materials Cross-Cut

 - Manage and lead national coordination of nuclear material programs